Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

 Ingredients

-• 1 homemade sourdough pie crust see recipe notes
+- 1 sourdough pie crust, see recipe notes

-• 425 grams canned pumpkin not pumpkin pie filling, about 2 cups
+- 425 grams canned pumpkin, not pumpkin pie filling, about 1 3/4 cups

 Instructions

-• Pull the chilled dough out of the refrigerator.
+- Prepare sourdough pie crust ahead of time using this recipe.
+Pull the chilled dough out of the refrigerator.
 Lightly flour a pastry mat (or countertop).
-Roll out the first disc of dough a little over 10 inches round, turning about 30-45 degrees after every roll so you have an even circle of dough.
+Roll out the dough a little over 10 inches round, turning about 30-45 degrees after every roll so you have an even circle of dough.
 Fold the dough into quarters and place it inside a 9-inch pie plate, unfolding it and fitting it to the pie plate.
 Roll the edges under the top of the pie crust and crimp as desired.

-• Pie Filling: While the crust is par baking, whisk together the filling.
+- While the crust is par baking, whisk together the filling.
 Mix together canned pumpkin, eggs, sourdough discard, brown sugar, cornstarch, pumpkin pie spice, salt and heavy cream.
-Whisk until completely combined.
+Whisk until smooth and combined.

 Notes